Overview

 - Train – Fota has its own Irish Rail station, a 13‑minute scenic ride from Cork Kent Station.
 The train stops directly at the park entrance, making it the only Irish attraction with a dedicated rail stop.

-- Car – The N25 provides excellent road access; parking is free on‑site.
+- Car – The N25 provides excellent road access; free on‑site parking is available.

 - Bus – Regular services run from Cork City to the park’s bus stop.